 The short answer is ten months to five years.
 The more nuanced answer is that it depends on the nature of the problem, the severity of that problem, and the ultimate goal.It should be clear to those who understand the SEO industry that it takes a long time to improve search rankings.
 When you throw reputation in the mix, that timeline can become protracted.

-Here are some of the features that can affect the timeline of an online reputation management contract:
+Here are some of the features that can affect the timeline of an ORM campaign:

 Let’s consider a few real-life examples, with the exact details shourded to protect client confidentiality.